 Memories for a lifetime

-From directing songless thrillers (Ittefaq), social stories about the newly partitioned India (Dharamputra), the iconic lost-and-found formulaic film (Waqt), the classic good-vs-bad-brothers film (Deewar), to becoming the very name for romance in Indian cinema (Daag, Kabhi Kabhie, Chandni, Lamhe, Dil Toh Pagal Hai, Darr, Veer Zaara), Yash Chopra gave us memories for a lifetime.
-No wonder they call him The Institution.
+From directing songless thrillers (Ittefaq), social stories about the newly partitioned India (Dharamputra), the iconic lost-and-found formulaic film to beat all (Waqt), the classic good-vs-bad-brothers film (Deewar with Indian cinema's most iconic line, 'mere paas maa hai'), to becoming the very name for romance in Indian cinema (Daag, Kabhi Kabhie, Chandni, Lamhe, Dil Toh Pagal Hai, Darr, Veer Zaara) — Yash Chopra gave us memories for a lifetime.
+No wonder they term him The Institution.

-He touched our lives with poetry and brought Switzerland to Mumbai.
-There really does exist a Chopra Lake in Alpenrausch, Yashji's favourite place on earth a honour bestowed on him by the Swiss Government.
+He touched our lives with poetry, brought Switzerland to Mumbai and gave us tulips and red rose petals.
+There really does exist a Chopra Lake in Alpenrausch, Yashji's favourite place on earth — a honour bestowed on him by the Swiss Government.

-It's difficult to encapsulate his contribution to Indian cinema.
-For many of us especially lovers and friends he was Indian cinema.
+It's difficult to encapsulate Yash Chopra's contribution to Indian cinema.
+For many of us — especially lovers and friends — he was Indian cinema.
 Chopra directed 22 films and furnished a filmmaking style so distinct and individual that it came to be known as the Yash Chopra style.
-It's not for nothing that when the first teaser of his swan song Jab Tak Hai Jaan was released before the film had a title, many felt the title was unnecessary.
+It's not for nothing that when the first teaser of his soon-to-be-released swan song Jab Tak Hai Jaan featuring Shah Rukh Khan, Anushka Sharma and Katrina Kaif was released before the film had a title, many felt the title was unnecessary.
 Who needed a name for a film when "A Yash Chopra Romance" could communicate it all?